maoberlehner/markus-oberlehner-net/content/blog/building-a-pre-rendered-website-with-nuxt-and-storyblok.md

 In [my recent article about pre-rendering Vue.js websites](https://markus.oberlehner.net/blog/how-to-pre-render-vue-powered-websites-with-webpack/), we explored how to add pre-rendering to an existing Vue CLI powered application. **Today we're going to build a simple, pre-rendered website with Nuxt.js and Storyblok.** Nuxt.js provides a lot of the things, we'd had to configure ourselves in the previous article, out of the box.
 Furthermore, Nuxt.js also has SSR already built in, without any additional configuration required.

 Because in this article, I want to focus on pre-rendering and how to integrate Storyblok into Nuxt.js, I don't want to waste any time with explaining how to set up a Nuxt.js.
-You can [checkout the official documentation](https://nuxtjs.org/guide/installation) or you can [clone the GitHub repository of this project](https://github.com/maoberlehner/building-a-pre-rendered-website-with-nuxt-and-storyblok) to get going.
+You can [check out the official documentation](https://nuxtjs.org/guide/installation) or you can [clone the GitHub repository of this project](https://github.com/maoberlehner/building-a-pre-rendered-website-with-nuxt-and-storyblok) to get going.

 <div>
   <hr class="c-hr">